-Chris a circular economy facilitator, a writer, editor, and publisher, and a university lecturer.
+Chris a circular economy facilitator, a writer, editor and publisher, and a faculty member at Thammasat University’s School of Global Studies.

 Chris is currently launching a social enterprise, Full Circle Filament, that will work with informal waste collectors to source plastic bottles from waste to create 3D printing filament out of recycled plastic.
 The project is a partnership with the inclusive business unit at Covestro, Endeva, and Filabot.